jehe79/nedis-doorbell-homeassistant/README.md

 After some trouble with GPIO's not responding - even on manual triggering I finally got things working.
 It seemed like the the 5th leg of IC #3 (speaker chip) was connected to the main controller (#2) via some filter components - this is where I connected my ESP.

-### Resistor
-When done - I got thinking of common practise on connecting GPIOs and added a 1k resistor on the GPIO wire.
-It's probably not needed since it should be included on the circuit board, but it won't do any harm.

 Thanks to my interest in FPV drones I had a lot of spare connectors where I could make a split cable for the USB power.
 There are no solder points for the power connector so this was the best solution until I knew it worked.

 <img src="https://github.com/jehe79/nedis-doorbell-homeassistant/blob/main/images/chime_pin_solder.jpg?raw=true" alt="Pin to solder inside chime" width="400"/>